Get Involved

 My goal is to rewrite rules with recent code attempting to produce the same results and then improve them for better results, achieved by using all the knowledge I have acquired over the years.

-The tests I conduct while creating the rules are using the pt-BR (Brazilian) corpus, since the pt-PT (Portugal) is very limited.
+The tests I conduct while creating the rules are using the pt-BR (Brazilian) and the pt-PT (Portugal) corpora.
+Using both corpora is a terrible, slow procedure due to the insane number of sentences I use while testing.

 LanguageTool is the most powerful grammar checker around, above any possible competition.
 I suggest everyone to check their university essays, dissertations and theses with it.
 Even if you use Microsoft Word, you can open the documents with LibreOffice just to check the grammar, like I did with my PhD thesis, which I also used to get ideas for rules as I revised it.

-There is a free and a Premium (paid) version of LanguageTool, which checks more characters and has extra rules for the supported languages developed by a team of professional linguists.
+There is a free and a Premium (paid) version of LanguageTool.
+The Premium version checks for more characters and has extra rules.

 In 2022, I got the help of Ricardo Joseh Lima from Brazil for Portuguese to help propose rules, report false positives, accuracy improvements and recommend better naming and categories for the rules.